-- 5.1 As pointed out in paragraph 1.4, the funding standard set down in the Act may not necessarily be the same as that typically used in assessing solvency for the purposes of advice to trustees.
-The following illustrates some of the issues that could arise and to which the Scheme Actuary should have regard (this list should not be taken as exhaustive): - a.
-The certificate relates to the position at the effective date.
+- 5.1 The funding standard set down in the Act may not necessarily be the same as that typically used in assessing solvency for the purposes of advice to trustees.
+The following illustrates some of the issues that could arise and to which the Scheme Actuary should have regard (this list should not be taken as exhaustive): - (a) The certificate relates to the position at the effective date.
 Changes between the effective date and the date the certificate is signed which might result in the scheme not satisfying the funding standard at the date of signing should be referred to when issuing the certificate.
-Where the Scheme Actuary is aware of the likely potential or expected occurrence of significant events, he should also refer to these when issuing the Actuarial Funding Certificate or Actuarial Statement.

-- b.
-Differences between the scheme rules on winding up and the expectations of members on the basis of the established practice of the trustees in the past in relation to discretions, options, etc. In particular, when winding up occurs, some members might well have options which they might otherwise have no occasion to take or exercise.
+Where the Scheme Actuary is aware of the likely potential or expected occurrence of significant events, he should also refer to these when issuing the Actuarial Funding Certificate or Actuarial Statement. - (b) Differences between the scheme rules on winding up and the members' expectations on the basis of the trustees' established practice in relation to discretions, options, etc. In particular, when winding up occurs, some members might well have options which they might otherwise have no occasion to take or exercise.
 Included here might be a unilateral right to immediate early retirement pensions on winding up or an option which is only available subject to the consent of the trustees or employer.
-In all such cases the Scheme Actuary should take particular care to notify the trustees or employer of the assumptions made and the consequences of them exercising their discretion or members availing of options different than that assumed. - c.
-Any mis-matching of investments (in relation to the priority liabilities) which appears likely to arise in the light of the investment policy of the trustees and any likely changes in that policy. - d.
-Likely changes in membership, remuneration, early retirement policy, augmentation of benefits, etc. However, the Scheme Actuary need not allow for possible changes which are not currently envisaged by the trustees or employer and which would not be in keeping with recent experience.
+In all such cases, the Scheme Actuary should take particular care to notify the trustees or employer of the assumptions made and the consequences of them exercising their discretion or members availing of options different than those assumed.

+- (c) Any mis-matching of investments (in relation to the priority liabilities) which appears likely to arise in the light of the trustees' investment policy and any likely changes in that policy. - (d) Likely changes in membership, remuneration, early retirement policy, augmentation of benefits, etc. However, the Scheme Actuary need not allow for possible changes which are not currently envisaged by the trustees or employer and which would not be in keeping with recent experience.

-Appendix I Substitution of fixed rate increases for index-linked pension increases where:
+Appendix Substitution of fixed rate increases for index-linked pension increases where:

-For the purpose of paragraph 2.8(a)(iv), the assumed rate of price inflation (PI) should be calculated as:
+For the purpose of paragraph 2.7 (a) (iv), the assumed rate of price inflation (PI) must be calculated as: